 Construction is dangerous work.
 According to the Occupational Safety and Health Administration (OSHA), construction fatalities accounted for 21 percent of all work-related deaths in the U.S. in 2015.
 While the loud, busy nature of a construction site lends itself to a number of dangers, falls consistently rank as the top source of death and injury among construction workers.
 There were 350 fatal falls on construction sites in 2015, which accounts for 37 percent of all construction-related deaths.
 Additionally, thousands more workers suffer serious injuries from falls every year that force them to miss work and lose vital income.
+In order to protect your family you need to speak with the experienced construction site fall lawyers of Hofmann and Schweitzer.

 Common Sources of Falls on New York Construction Sites